christofolo/christofolo.github.io/musictheory.md

 ![ ]({{ site.baseurl }}/images/a-to-a2.png){: .mx-auto.d-block :}
 *The darker red arrow is pointing to the A string.
 The brighter red arrow is pointing to the A on the 12th fret.*

 If you play each and every fret on the A string, you'll notice that when you reach the 12th fret, this note "just fits" with the first note played at the open string (the A string).
-Try playing the 12th fret of the A string while this Cello is "droning" on their "A".
+Try playing the open string A or the 12th fret (of the A string) while this Cello is "droning" on their "A".

 <iframe width="560" height="315" src="https://www.youtube.com/embed/qpQ6c0NotCY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-This is why we call the note at the 12th fret "A" as well.
+This is why we call BOTH notes an "A" (the open 5th string and the note at the 12th fret).
 No, it is NOT the same note...it just has the same name.
 One "A" is higher in pitch than the other "A".
+The lower A and the higher A "just fit" together when played at the same time.
+This is called "consonance".

 You can also hear this phenomenon when you play the 1st string (the one closest to your toes) and the 6th string (the one closest to your nose) at the same time.